Recognise the effect that our operations have on the community and invest in programmes that support those affected.

 We work in the heart of local communities, and aim to go the extra mile for these neighbourhoods, especially when our work is disruptive.

 For example, following the water quality incident in Lancashire in August 2015, which impacted over 300,000 homes, we activated the Lancashire Community Fund.
-In 2016/17, we distributed almost £700,000 worth of grants to charities and community organisations in the area.
+Since 2016, we have distributed over £1million worth of grants, supporting over 60 charities and community organisations in the area.

 We have a long-standing partnership with Groundwork UK called United Futures, which helps to regenerate neighbourhoods following our mains and sewer improvement works.
 As part of this initiative, we supported a range of local environmental projects around our Davyhulme treatment works in Greater Manchester.
 These included: